Speed limits in the United States: Prima facie

 Most states have absolute speed limits, meaning that a speed in excess of the limit is illegal per se.
-However, some states have prima facie speed limits.
-This allows motorists to defend against a speeding charge if it can be proven that the speed was in fact reasonable and prudent.
+However, some states have prima facie speed limits, which apply only where the motorist or state does not prove that a different limit was reasonable and prudent in the case of a specific speeding charge.

 Speed limits in various states, including Texas, Utah, Massachusetts, New Hampshire, Connecticut, Ohio, Oregon, and Rhode Island are prima facie.
 Some other states have a hybrid system: speed limits may be prima facie up to a certain speed or only on certain roads.
 For example, speed limits in California up to 55 mph, or 65 mph on highways, are prima facie, and those at or above those speeds are absolute.

 A successful prima facie defense is rare.
 Not only does the burden of proof rest upon the accused, a successful defense may involve expenses well in excess of the cost of a ticket, such as an expert witness.
 Furthermore, because prima facie defenses must be presented in a court, such a defense is difficult for out-of-town motorists.

 Metric speed limits

 Metric speed limits are no longer included in the Federal Highway Administration's Manual on Uniform Traffic Control Devices (MUTCD), which provides guidelines for speed limit signage, and therefore, new installations are not legal in the United States.
-Prior to 2009, a speed limit could be defined in kilometers per hour (km/h) as well as miles per hour (mph).
+Before 2009, a speed limit could be defined in kilometers per hour (km/h) as well as miles per hour (mph).
 The 2003 version of the MUTCD stated that "speed limits shown shall be in multiples of 10 km/h or 5 mph."
 If a speed limit sign indicated km/h, the number was circumscribed and "km/h" was written below.
 Prior to 2003, metric speed limits were designated using the standard speed limit sign, usually with yellow supplemental "METRIC" and "km/h" plaques above it and below it, respectively.

 In 1995, the National Highway System Designation Act prohibited use of federal funds to finance new metric signage.